Nucleosynthesis: Explosive nucleosynthesis

 The rp-process (rapid proton) involves the rapid absorption of free protons as well as neutrons, but its role and its existence are less certain.

 Explosive nucleosynthesis occurs too rapidly for radioactive decay to decrease the number of neutrons, so that many abundant isotopes with equal and even numbers of protons and neutrons are synthesized by the silicon quasi-equilibrium process.
-During this process, the burning of oxygen and silicon fuses nuclei that themselves have equal numbers of protons and neutrons to produce nuclides which consist of whole numbers of helium nuclei, up to 15 (representing ^{60}Ni).
-Such multiple-alpha-particle nuclides are totally stable up to ^{40}Ca (made of 10 helium nuclei), but heavier nuclei with equal and even numbers of protons and neutrons are tightly bound but unstable.
+During this process, the burning of oxygen and silicon fuses nuclei that themselves have equal numbers of protons and neutrons to produce nuclides which consist of whole numbers of helium nuclei, (representing ^{60}Ni).
+Such multiple-alpha-particle nuclides are totally stable up to ^{40}Ca (made of 10 helium nuclei), but heavier nuclei with equal and even numbers of protons and neutrons are tightly-bound but unstable.
 The quasi-equilibrium produces radioactive isobars ^{44}Ti, ^{48}Cr, ^{52}Fe, and ^{56}Ni, which (except ^{44}Ti) are created in abundance but decay after the explosion and leave the most stable isotope of the corresponding element at the same atomic weight.
 The most abundant and extant isotopes of elements produced in this way are ^{48}Ti, ^{52}Cr, and ^{56}Fe.
-These decays are accompanied by the emission of gamma-rays (radiation from the nucleus), whose spectroscopic lines can be used to identify the isotope created by the decay.
-The detection of these emission lines were an important early product of gamma-ray astronomy.
+These decays are accompanied by the emission of (radiation from the nucleus), whose spectroscopic lines can be used to identify the isotope created by the decay.
+The detection of these emission lines was an important early product of astronomy.